Category Archives: Spiritual Guides and How To’s

 Healing to Get Us Started.

-Nurturing personal power being the number one priority in life.
+Nurturing personal power is the number one priority in life.
 Sound awful?
 Sounds healthy.
 We really, really cannot be of service to anyone when we are depleted and broken.
 How silly.
-In order to contribute to this gem of a world we need to be in touch with the gem of ourselves.
+In order to contribute to this gem of a world, we need to be in touch with the gem of ourselves.
 Too many of us in the developed worlds have become like ghosts of ourselves, passing from day to day, unable to track or get traction or trace the real story of how we got here.

 This power stuff.
 It’s so important.
 It’s like money; we decide how to spend it.
-But if our bank has been robbed or the treasure hidden elsewhere than in the chest, then it sure would be the right thing to seek the help of an experienced shamanic healer.
+But if our bank has been robbed or the treasure hidden elsewhere than in the chest, then yes, it would be the right thing to seek the help of an experienced shamanic healer.
 Power loss is considered an illness and major power or soul loss is something that we need the big stuff – meaning LOVE – to bring back.
 Love is two or more people doing for each other or another.
-So, that is why healers are healers.
+That is why healers are healers.
 They become a hollow bone from a place of utter service and love to allow the ultra-super-loving spirits to come in and take care of you.

 Let them take care of you.
 When’s the last time someone took care of you?
 We are not looking to be bigger or better or special.
-We are looking to join the Indras web of infinite jewels as the jewel that we are.
+We are looking to join Indras web of infinite jewels as the jewel that we are.

 It’s getting complicated, right?
 That’s what makes it so much fun!
 We all have our Tolkien maps etched into our bones as we pass from one entry to the next, scratching down our notes and picking up what sustenance and skills we find along the way.
-Oh, friends!
+Oh, and then there are friends!
 Don’t forget to make friends on this journey.
 We all might look like freaks to each other but that’s why we love it.
 Each gem, so unique; each person, doing their very best.
 Earning due respect just for that – doing our best stuff.

 The Trick in the Searching is in Being Present.